Efficient Unlearning with Privacy Guarantees: Efficient Unlearning with Privacy Guarantees

 $\epsilon$-DP can be replaced by any of its variants or relaxations, and it is straightforward to adapt Algorithm~\ref{alg2}, Protocol~\ref{pro2}, and Proposition~\ref{prop2}.
 Note that post-processing immunity holds for all state-of-the-art variants and relaxations of DP.
-However, the above proof could be rewritten without invoking the post-processing immunity property, but instead using an attacker argument as in the proof of Proposition~\ref{prop1}.